Trails & Trail Work

 Trail crew members: Watch for emails about dates for trail maintenance from our Trail Manager, Ellen Cronan.
 If you have time and ability to participate on the trail crew and are not currently on the email list, please contact Ellen at email@example.com.

 Volunteering for trail work is a rewarding experience and a great way to give back to the trails.
 For a glimpse of work challenges, take a look at our trail work photos page.

-Our section of the Long Trail is from Sucker Brook Shelter northward through Middlebury Gap (Vt. route 125) to Emily Proctor Shelter.
+Our section of the Long Trail is an 11.4 mile section from Sucker Brook Shelter northward through Middlebury Gap (Vt. route 125) to Emily Proctor Shelter.

 Safety Tips & Hunting Seasons

 Before heading out to enjoy outdoor treks or paddles, please check:

 In June, Ellen led an energetic work crew of six from Midd Gap up toward Worth Mountain to clear blowdowns and water bars and clip back vegetation.